ajinkya-devops/techwisdombyajinkya/_posts/2017-09-11-Container-Orchestration-Using-Rancher.md

 ### Step 5 - Monitoring your Hosts

-Once your host is added and is **Active**, you can click on the name of the host to open up the **Monitoring** window.
+<p align="justify">Once your host is added and is <b>Active</b>, you can click on the name of the host to open up the <b>Monitoring</b> window.

 ![placeholder](../assets/img/Post_Images/2017-09-11-Container-Orchestration-Using-Rancher/7.png "Rancher UI")

-Here, you can view CPU utilization, memory consumption, Storage, Network details of that host.
-Also, you can see the containers that are running on that particular host.
+<p align="justify">Here, you can view CPU utilization, memory consumption, Storage, Network details of that host.
+Also, you can see the containers that are running on that particular host. </p>

-If you see that you are using most of the memory or if your CPU is running continuously hot, you may want to launch more nodes to reduce container density and spread out the load.
-You can react quickly to load spikes by provisioning more compute nodes right from Rancher's UI.
+<p align="justify">If you see that you are using most of the memory or if your CPU is running continuously hot, you may want to launch more nodes to reduce container density and spread out the load.
+You can react quickly to load spikes by provisioning more compute nodes right from Rancher's UI. </p>

-Once the spikes abate, you can shut down any additional nodes by visiting the **Hosts** page, locating your host, and clicking the **Deactivate** icon (the box with two vertical lines, as shown in the following figure:
+<p align="justify">Once the spikes abate, you can shut down any additional nodes by visiting the **Hosts** page, locating your host, and clicking the **Deactivate** icon (the box with two vertical lines, as shown in the following figure: </p>

 ![placeholder](../assets/img/Post_Images/2017-09-11-Container-Orchestration-Using-Rancher/8.png "Rancher UI")

 ### Step 6 - Adding Services from Catalog

-Being the leader, Rancher provides tons of Service integrations that you can use to install them on your hosts.
-To access them, go to ***Catalog > All***
+<p align="justify">Being the leader, Rancher provides tons of Service integrations that you can use to install them on your hosts.
+To access them, go to <b>Catalog > All</b> </p>

-Here, you can see the list of services currently available for you to use.
-You can click on ***View Details*** to check them out & modify the options for Installation.
+<p align="justify">Here, you can see the list of services currently available for you to use.
+You can click on <b>View Details</b> to check them out & modify the options for Installation. </p>

 ![placeholder](../assets/img/Post_Images/2017-09-11-Container-Orchestration-Using-Rancher/10.png "Rancher UI")

 ### Conclusion

-This article was meant for the basic introduction of Rancher.
+<p align="justify">This article was meant for the basic introduction of Rancher.
 You now know how to launch, monitor, and deactivate compute nodes using Rancher.
-You can explore it further on your own by getting your hands dirty!
+You can explore it further on your own by getting your hands dirty! </p>

-You're more than welcome to share this blog post with your friends/colleagues if you think they might benefit from it!
+<p align="justify">You're more than welcome to share this blog post with your friends/colleagues if you think they might benefit from it! </p>